“This post may contain affiliate links. Please read my disclosure for more info.

-Now, if I had stuck with the schedule religously, I would have ended the year much closer to my goals.
+Now, if I had stuck with the schedule religiously, I would have ended the year much closer to my goals.
 But here’s what I didn’t take into account:

 - I get side-tracked easily.
-I’ll check YouTube to research how to do something, and end up flipping through 10 more videos.
+I’ll check YouTube to see how to do something, and then flip through 10 more videos.

 - I tend to lock in on tasks.
 I’ll spend hours working on one thing at the expense of 4 others.